FMenhorn/ScientificComputingLab/worksheet2/Chip_Felix_Hasnain/README.md

 *	DONE:		~~Print errors in a readable way (hint table)~~
 *	DONE:		~~Improve graph time stamp printing in lable with fractions (matlab command with numerator and denomitor of fractions)~~
-*	All:		Compare results with another group
+*	DONE:		Compare results with another group
 *	All:		Discuss theoretical aspects of the program
 *	All:		Choose timeslot for this comming tuesday
 *	DONE:	~~Pauses for tasks~~